 I grew up surrounded by golf throughout my life, despite only taking an interest in learning the game recently.
 My younger brother is a PGA Coaching Professional, and my dad is a single-figure handicapper, so you could say it runs in the family.

 I began my career in the golf industry in 2022 at Golfbreaks, joining the Marketing team.
-My initial role involved working on the website as part of the SEO team, writing and loading pages—similar to the one you're reading now.
+My initial role involved working on the website as part of the SEO team, writing and loading pages.
 Since then, I've transitioned into a Performance Marketing role.
-While I had a solid understanding of the game through my family, it wasn’t until a year into my job that I gained the confidence to take golf lessons—ironically, not through my brother!
+While I had a solid understanding of the game through my family, it wasn’t until a year into my job that I gained the confidence to take golf lessons - ironically, not through my brother!

-One of the greatest perks of my role has been the opportunity to travel to incredible places, including Quinta do Lago in Portugal for our annual pairs event and Bologna as well as numerous FAM trips to top UK resorts.
-However, the true highlight has been being part of such a supportive, close-knit team where everyone’s voice is heard—whether they’re golfers or not.
+One of the greatest perks of my role has been the opportunity to travel to incredible places, including Quinta do Lago in Portugal for our annual pairs event, Bologna and numerous FAM trips to top UK resorts.
+However, the true highlight has been being part of such a supportive, close-knit team where everyone’s voice is heard - whether they’re golfers or not.

-One of the most inspiring changes I’ve witnessed is the rise of female golfers gaining visibility on social media in recent years.
-As I continue my journey, I’m excited to be part of the R&A Women in Golf Foundation Programme in 2025, and I look forward to being inspired by like-minded women who are changing the face of golf.
+As I continue my journey, I look forward to being inspired by like-minded women who are changing the face of golf.

 Hannah Rickerby – Salesforce Administration Manager

 I started Golfbreaks in 2018 as a university placement student in the IT department with zero knowledge of golf or the industry around it.
-I’m now the Salesforce Administration Manager, managing a team of hard-working guys to keep the systems that the business run on working at top efficiency on a day-to-day basis and finding new innovative ways to keep it improving for all those in the business.
+I’m now the Business Owner of CRM Platforms, managing a team of hard-working guys to keep the systems that the business run on working at top efficiency on a day-to-day basis and finding new innovative ways to keep it improving for all those in the business.

 In that time not only has my job knowledge grown but so has my golf knowledge, with help from my colleagues, a fantastic team of like-minded women in the business, and the R&A I’ve found myself in settings I’d never thought possible when I first started.
 I’ve visited the home of golf in St Andrews, I’ve been to golf courses abroad and I’ve spent more time than I ever thought I would at a driving range practicing.